-THE SITUATION There are nearly 2000 homes in our once vibrant northeast Detroit neighborhood called Regent Park.
-20% or nearly 400 of these homes have fallen into disrepair, been abandoned, torn down or are occupied by drug dealers or squatters.
-The remaining residents live next door to these houses or vacant lots.
-Criminal activities have skyrocketed.
+THE SITUATION There are over 3000 homes in our once vibrant northeast Detroit neighborhood called Regent Park.
+20% or nearly 600 of these homes have fallen into disrepair, been abandoned, torn down or are occupied by drug dealers or squatters.
+Many remaining residents live next door to these houses or vacant lots.
+Criminal activities skyrocketed for many years.

 Programs and activities focused on Reclaiming the Neighborhood include:

-- • Community Block Clubs led by residents
+Community Block Club & Radio patrol led by residents